krisxoofoo/XooFoo/xoops/themes/interface_publique/solitude/trunk/themes/solitude/docs/readme.txt

 **/

 /* Theme XOOPS Solitude Theme version 1.0 by Xoops Design Theme (http://www.xoops.org) */
+/* Theme based on design original by PSDThemes */

 /* English */
 Decompress the file and upload the folders directly to root of your site